 - Inability to function independently at an age-appropriate level in the areas of self-care, mood stability or school

 - Exhibits a specific pattern of self-destruction and behaviors inconsistent with responsible management of their chronic illness

-Our pediatrician directs each patient’s medical care, which is administered by nurses onsite 24 hours a day.
+Our pediatrician directs each patient’s medical care, which is administered by nurses on site 24 hours a day, 7 days a week.
 Educating patients about their illness and the importance of medical self-management is a major program focus.
 Patients may practice managing their unique medical needs, such as monitoring blood sugar levels or skin integrity to watch for signs of breakdown.

 - Anger management

 Depending on the type of chronic illness and your child’s specific needs, Cumberland also provides:

 - Individual and group nutritional instruction